SaiSindhuja197/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

        ![](media/sqlarclogin.png "Enter Email")

-1. Now, enter the **Password** which you have already received for the above account.
+1. Now, enter the **Password** that you have already received for the above account.

    * Password: <inject key="AzureAdUserPassword"></inject>

       ![](media/sqlarcpassword.png "Enter Password")

-1. In Are you trying to sign into Microsoft Azure CLI? click on **Continue** and minimize the Browser window.
+1. In Are you trying to sign into Microsoft Azure CLI?
+Click on **Continue** and minimize the Browser window.

     ![](media/Ex1-Task2-Step9.png)